 Even in playgroups, two-year-olds are mostly going to play individually and do their own thing.
 Experts note that playing in the presence of other children is beneficial and worthwhile for two-year-olds, even if it doesn’t look like they’re interacting as they do so.

-So parents, please don’t worry that you are raising a bully or have a violent child on your hands (at this age, at least).
+So parents, please don’t worry that you’re raising a bully or have a violent child on your hands (at this age, at least).
 I promise this is all typical toddler behavior and developmentally normal, and as your child grows, so will his ability to communicate with words (and not fists).

 Plus, remember that two-year-olds are deep in the throes of grappling with the self-vs.-the-rest-of-the-world thing.
 A child this age can’t quite understand the boundaries between himself and the objects and people around him, so he is not yet aware that his actions can hurt others.